 So imagine the shock and anger that comes with finding out that one of your guests has gone behind your back and dished the dirt on your big day?
 How awful!

 Allow me to be honest in saying that my own wedding was questionable at best.
-I managed to catch my wedding dress on my Dad’s stairlift, get a dirty oil mark on it, and spend the rest of my wedding day trying to conceal the stain from the photographs.
-There is the fact that, for whatever reason, I forgot to clean and paint my nails on my big day, which shows up horrendously in a close-up photograph of our rings.
-There was my Mum forgetting to tell us that she’d sewn the rings to the ring cushion to stop our page boy from losing them if he sent the cushion airborne and the palaver that followed when it took 4 people to get our wedding rings back off of said cushion during the ceremony.
-There was the groom’s car getting lost and me being shut in a Victorian schoolroom right before my wedding so that the groom didn’t see me before I walked the aisle, and that’s just the wedding ceremony alone.
+I managed to catch my wedding dress on my Dad’s stairlift, get a dirty oil mark on it and spend the rest of my wedding day trying to conceal the stain from the photographer.
+I forgot to clean and paint my nails on my big day which shows up horrendously in a close-up photograph of our ring.
+My Mum forgot to tell us that she’d sewn the rings to the ring cushion to stop our page boy from losing them, and then the palaver that followed when it took four people to get our wedding rings back off of said cushion during the ceremony.
+The groom’s car getting lost, one of the groomsmen was late and the music wouldn’t play, and that’s just the wedding ceremony alone.

 Did it get worse?
-Just imagine our DJ’s best attempt at excitement as he revealed that our wedding toast was a cheap,£2 bottle of fizzy plonk.
-Trust me, it was painful and a reminder that, as much as I adore my parents and am extremely grateful for all they give me, I really did give them too much say over the final budget.
+Just imagine our DJ’s attempt at excitement as he revealed that our wedding toast was a £2 bottle of fizzy plonk.
+Trust me, it was painful and a reminder for me that, as much as I adore my parents and am extremely grateful for all they give me, I really did give them too much say over the final budget.
 Lesson learnt ladies, sometimes you really do have to stick to your guns!